 - Describe your experience with concrete words rather than vague descriptions.
 For example, it is better to use "managed a team of engineers" than "responsible for managing ...".

 - Use jargon and acronyms specific to your industry (spell out the acronyms for human readers).

 - Focus on results, not on duties and responsibilities.

 - Use more than one page CV if necessary.
 The computer can easily handle multiple-page Curriculum Vitaes.
 It uses all of the information it extracts from your CV to determine if your skills match available positions.
 It allows you to provide more information than you would for a human reader.

 - If you have extra space, describe your interpersonal traits and attitude.
 Keywords could include skill in time management, dependability, leadership, sense of responsibility, able to work under pressure, quick learning, good memory, etc.

 - In addition to your e-mail address, include your regular phone number (and fax number, which you should try to arrange to have) on your Curriculum Vitae.
 This gives potential employers the option of contacting you in the way they prefer.
 Even if they never e-mail or fax you, it leaves a positive impression that you are up-to-date.
 Remember - every advantage helps.

 - Keep CVs consistent in format, style and language.

 Check the spelling and grammar of your CV and cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation in English or other language usage errors or if you need help in organizing your job application, CV or cover letter send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your job application, CV or cover letter send it to a professional for assistance.